Moscow, Idaho: Community

 Miners and farmers began arriving in the northern Idaho area after the Civil War.
 The first permanent settlers came to the Moscow area in 1871.
 The abundance of camas bulbs, a favorite fodder of pigs brought by the farmers, led to naming the vicinity "Hog Heaven."
 When the first US post office opened in 1872, the town was called "Paradise Valley," but the name changed to "Moscow" in 1875.
 The name Paradise persists in the main waterway through town, Paradise Creek, which originates at the west end of the Palouse Range, flows south to the Troy Highway, and west to Pullman where it enters the South Fork of the Palouse River.

-Name

 Historians have disputed the precise origin of the name Moscow.
 There is no conclusive proof that it is connected to the Russian capital, though various accounts suggest it purposely evoked the Russian city or was named by Russian immigrants.
 Another account claims that the name derives from a Native American tribe named "Masco".
 Early settlers reported that five local men met to choose a proper name for the town, but could not agree.
 The postmaster, Samuel Neff, then completed the official papers for the town and chose Moscow for the name.
 Neff was born in Moscow, Pennsylvania.

 By 1875, the town had a business district that was a center of commerce for the region.
 By 1890, the Oregon Railroad and Navigation Company's rail line (later the Union Pacific) and the Northern Pacific railroad line helped boost the town's population to 2,000.